ibm-cloud-docs/vmwaresolutions/services/managing_pio.md

 ### HDM deployment configuration
 {: #managing_pio-deploy-config}

-* Cluster: Requires at least two ESXi servers to ensure that HA requirements for the HDM product are met.
+* Cluster: Requires at least two VMware ESXi™ servers to ensure that HA requirements for the HDM product are met.
 * Stand-alone: Requires at least one ESXi server.
 * Appliance only: Requires that only the PIO Appliance is deployed.
 Recommended for cold migration only.